The choir usually sings in four parts: soprano, alto, tenor and bass:

 If you feel comfortable singing the scales from G-major (low version) to D-flat or E-flat major, then you should try singing either alto or bass.
 If you are happy singing the higher two scales (a high F-major or high G-major), then you can try tenor or soprano.

 On the music score these ranges look like the picture below – these are the ranges you are expected to cover easily in the music we sing.
 If you find that you’ve been singing in the “wrong” section then swap – it’s as easy as that!
-You’ll find that you can cover the notes a lot easier in the future.
+You’ll find that you can cover the notes more easily in the future.